Clifton Young

 Robert Howard Young (September 15, 1917 - September 10, 1951) professionally known as Clifton Young, was an American film actor.

 Early years

 Young was the son of Edward A. and Eva (Clifton) Young.
 His father started him in vaudeville when he was 5 years old.
 When he was 7, he began acting in Our Gang comedies.
-Young was drafted into the Army during World War II, serving in the South Pacific.
+Young was drafted into the Army during World War II, serving in the South Pacific, as a private in the 37th Cavalry Reconnaissance Troop (Mechanized), part of the 37th Infantry Division, a division which saw action in the northern Solomons and Luzon.

 Career

 Young played "Bonedust" in nineteen Our Gang films from 1925 to 1931, his most notable film being School's Out.
 As an adult, to avoid confusion with established star Robert Young, he took his mother's maiden name, Clifton, as his screen name.

 Young became a contract player at Warner Bros., landing small parts in a number of 1940s film noir and western films.
 Notable credits include Nora Prentiss, Pursued, Possessed, Dark Passage, and Blood on the Moon.

 While at Warners, Young was featured prominently in the Joe McDoakes comedy shorts.
 He played a variety of roles: a craven mobster in So You Want to Be a Detective, a department-store clerk in So You're Going on Vacation, and memorably as "Homer," Joe's brash, know-it-all office colleague in several McDoakes reels.

 One of Young's last films was the Roy Rogers western Trail of Robin Hood (1950), in which he played a sneering villain.